 0.5mg weekly maintenance

-Increase to 1mg weekly if needed
+increase to 1mg weekly if needed

-In some cases, 2mg weekly
+in some cases, 2mg weekly

 Dose decisions depend on blood sugar response.
 It is essential to follow the dosage schedule provided by a healthcare provider, as they will determine the appropriate dose and titration schedule for individual needs.